youngboy/engine-docs/source/proxy-release-notes.md

 * Add support for proxying non-GraphQL requests with Lambda origins.
 This allows serving GraphiQL directly from a Lambda handler.
   No additional configuration is required to start using this feature.
 * Added the ability to define the frontend port (the port Engine proxy will listen on) from an environment variable.
-  To define a frontend variable, remove `"port": 1234,` from the frontend configuration, and add `"portFromEnv": "MY_PORT_VARIABLE"`.
+  To define the frontend port via the environment, remove `"port": 1234,` from the frontend configuration, and add `"portFromEnv": "MY_PORT_VARIABLE"`.
   This will cause the proxy to read the `MY_PORT_VARIABLE` environment variable.
   Heroku users in particular should set `"portFromEnv": "PORT"`.